Le lien vers cette page a été envoyé avec succès aux destinataires.

 Warning

-a purely malicious call (insult, threat...) is the responsibility of the telephone harassment.
-It's a crime.
+a purely malicious call (insult, threat...) is the responsibility of the telephone harassment which is an offense.
 If you are prompted to call back a premium rate number, it is voice spam.

 Warning